NNThomasL/SPTarkovWebMinimap/README.md

 - [ ] Show connect URL in in-game config section

 ### To Do:
-Add toggle layers for loot and other important locations Possible Lab map but I think it would need loot and key layers before release Remove hardcoded path to plugin folder for web assets Make a default landing page for when the page is opened Make a build script to package the folders in the right structure automatically
+- Add toggle layers for loot and other important locations
+- Possible Lab map but I think it would need loot and key layers before release
+- Shoreline Health Resort interior map
+- Remove hardcoded path to plugin folder for web assets
+- Make a default landing page for when the page is opened
+- Make a build script to package the folders in the right structure automatically

 ### Notes:
 This is my first SPTarkov mod and it is very messy.
 I will clean up the code in the near future but I am currently focusing on how it functions before I worry about maintenance.
 Silly of me but that is how I work.